-Section Existing text (ISPM 20) Proposed new text (ISPM 20) Rationale compliance and emergency action.
+Section Existing text (ISPM 20) Proposed new text (ISPM 20) Rationale Section Existing text (ISPM 20) compliance and emergency action.
 Rome, IPPC, FAO.
 ISPM 19.
 2003.
 Guidelines on lists of regulated pests.
 Rome, IPPC, FAO.
 ISPM 21.
 2004.
 Pest risk analysis for regulated non-quarantine pests.
 Rome, IPPC, FAO.
 WTO.
 1994.
 Agreement on the Application of Sanitary and Phytosanitary Measures.
-Geneva, World Trade Organization. free places of production and pest free production sites.
+Geneva, World Trade Organization.
+Proposed new text (ISPM 20) free places of production and pest free production sites.
 Rome, IPPC, FAO.
 ISPM 11.
 2004.
 Pest risk analysis for quarantine pests including analysis of environmental risks and living modified organisms.
 Rome, IPPC, FAO.
 ISPM 13.
 2001.
 Guidelines for the notification of noncompliance and emergency action.
 Rome, IPPC, FAO.
 ISPM 14.
 2002.
 The use of integrated measures in a systems approach for pest risk management.
 Rome, IPPC, FAO.
 ISPM 19.
 2003.
 Guidelines on lists of regulated pests.
 Rome, IPPC, FAO.
 ISPM 21.
 2004.
 Pest risk analysis for regulated nonquarantine pests.
 Rome, IPPC, FAO.
 ISPM 22.
 2005.
 Guidelines for the establishment of areas of low pest prevalence.
 Rome, IPPC, FAO.
 ISPM 25.
 2006.
 Consignments in transit.
 Rome, IPPC, FAO.
 ISPM 29.
 2007.
 Recognition of pest free areas and areas of low pest prevalence.
 Rome, IPPC, FAO.
 ISPM 31.
 2008.
 Methodologies for sampling consignments.
 Rome, IPPC, FAO.
 ISPM 32:2009.
 Categorization of commodities according to their pest risk.
 Rome, IPPC, FAO.
 WTO.
 1994.
 Agreement on the Application of Sanitary and Phytosanitary Measures.
-Geneva, World Trade Organization.
-D.3.
-Outline of requirements The objective of a phytosanitary import regulatory system is to prevent the introduction of quarantine pests or limit The objective of a phytosanitary import regulatory system is to prevent the introduction of quarantine pests or limit the To use full term.
-1st paragraph the entry of regulated non-quarantine pests with imported commodities and other regulated articles.
+Geneva, World Trade Rationale D.3.
+Outline of The objective of a phytosanitary import regulatory system Organization.
+The objective of a phytosanitary import regulatory system is To use full term. requirements 1st paragraph is to prevent the introduction of quarantine pests or limit the entry of regulated non-quarantine pests with imported commodities and other regulated articles.
 An import regulatory system should consist of two components: a regulatory framework of phytosanitary legislation, regulations and procedures; and an official service, the NPPO, responsible for operation or oversight of the system.
-The legal framework should include legal authority for the national plant protection organization (NPPO) to carry out its duties; measures with which imported commodities should comply; other measures (including prohibitions) concerning imported commodities entry of regulated non-quarantine pests with imported commodities and other regulated articles.
+The legal framework should include legal authority for the national plant protection organization (NPPO) to carry out its duties; measures with which imported commodities should comply; other measures (including prohibitions) concerning imported commodities and other regulated articles; and actions that may be taken to prevent the introduction of quarantine pests or limit the entry of regulated non-quarantine pests with imported commodities and other regulated articles.
 An phytosanitary import regulatory system should consist of two components: a regulatory framework of phytosanitary legislation, phytosanitary regulations and phytosanitary procedures; and an official service, the NPPO, responsible for operation or oversight of the system.
-The legal framework should include legal authority for the national plant protection organization (NPPO) to carry out its duties; phytosanitary measures with which imported commodities should comply; other phytosanitary measures (including prohibitions) To use glossary terms.
+The legal framework should include legal authority for the national plant protection organization (NPPO) to carry out its duties; phytosanitary measures with which imported commodities should comply; other phytosanitary measures (including prohibitions) concerning imported commodities and other regulated To use glossary terms.